zmitic/rewire-bundle/README.md

 ```

 #### Complex routes
 The above example is pretty simple so let's try something more complex.
-For this, imagine we wanted to add ``category_slug`` to URL for better SEO.
+For this, imagine we wanted to add ``{category_slug}`` to URL for better SEO.

 The old way: